 1 to revise the guide for ITU study groups: Considering end-user needs in developing Recommendations;

 2 to consider how study groups facilitate, in their respective work, the implementation of new software, services and proposals enabling all persons with disabilities and persons with specific needs to effectively use telecommunication/ICT services, and relevant guidelines for end-user needs, in order specifically to include the needs of persons with disabilities and persons with specific needs, and to update the guide on a regular basis, based on contributions from Member States and Sector Members as well as the ITU-T study groups, as appropriate,

+instructs the Director of the Telecommunications Standardization Bureau

+to encourage the development of Recommendations within study groups aimed at providing ICT and assistive solutions covering as many areas of disabilities as possible.

 invites Member States and Sector Members

 1 to consider developing, within their national legal frameworks, guidelines or other mechanisms to enhance the accessibility, compatibility and usability of telecommunication/ICT services, products and terminals;

+2 to encourage Original Equipment Manufacturers (OEMs) and Service Providers within the realm of Telecommunications and ICT to adhere to established legal frameworks, guidelines, and other pertinent mechanisms aimed at augmenting the accessibility, affordability, and availability of telecommunications and ICT services, products, and terminals (for example, tailored data, calls and message service packages, etc.) for persons with disabilities and special needs;

-2 to support the introduction of services or programmes, including telecommunication relay services3, to enable persons with hearing and speech disabilities to utilize telecommunication services that are functionally equivalent to telecommunication services for persons without disabilities;
+3 to support the introduction of services or programmes, including telecommunication relay services3, to enable persons with hearing and speech disabilities to utilize telecommunication services that are functionally equivalent to telecommunication services for persons without disabilities;

+4 to support the introduction of emerging technologies, such as generative AI, Robotics and Metaverse, to enable persons with mobility challenges and cognitive disabilities to access telecommunication services that are functionally equivalent to telecommunication services for persons without disabilities;

-3 to participate actively in accessibility-related studies in ITU-R, ITU-T and ITU-D, and to encourage and promote self-representation by persons with disabilities in the standardization process so as to ensure their experiences, views and opinions are taken into account in all the work of study groups;
+5 to participate actively in accessibility-related studies in ITU-R, ITU-T and ITU-D, and to encourage and promote self-representation by persons with disabilities in the standardization process so as to ensure their experiences, views and opinions are taken into account in all the work of study groups;